qur/withmock/scenarios/README.txt

                   ignore the non-Go files, otherwise the toolchain will try and include those too).

+issue17b        - Same as issue17, but with the C code removed.

 nongocode       - Make sure that we can test packages that include non-go code.

+nongocode2      - Same as nongocode, but with the C code removed.

 issue18         - If an imported package includes non-Go code, then we don't
-                  adds any package it imports into the list of packages to be installed.
+                  add any package it imports into the list of packages to be installed.
 This then results in go test failing to compile the test binary.

+issue18b        - Same as issue18, but with the C code replaced with asm code.

 issue19         - If two packages are dot-imported then we will get name
                   conflicts over the MOCK and EXPECT functions that we add to